-Amenity: A useable and useful feature of a public space (i.e., water fountain, canoe or kayak launch, benches, etc.).
+Amenity: A usable and useful feature of a public space (i.e., water fountain, canoe or kayak launch, benches, etc.).

-Amphitheaters: An open-air venue that allows large numbers of people to be together in tiers of seats for a presentation of an event or for a gathering.
+Amphitheatre: An open-air venue that allows a large number of people to be together in tiers of seats for a presentation, event or gathering.

-Boardwalks: An elevated path of travel typically made of wood that enables users to cross beaches or waterfronts, wet, fragile, or marshy land.
+Boardwalk: An elevated path of travel typically made of wood that enables users to cross beaches or waterfronts and wet, fragile, or marshy land.

-Canoe and Kayak Launches: Can be added or integrated to a dock featuring an open pocket, which holds a canoe or kayak above the water surface and allows users to push the canoe or kayak onto it with ease.
+Canoe and Kayak Launch: Can be added or integrated to a dock featuring an open pocket, which holds a canoe or kayak above the water surface and allows users to push the canoe or kayak onto it with ease.
 It allows users to easily enter a canoe or kayak.
 Once settled, users can grab the paddles and push off onto the water by paddling.